Roger V. "The Roger V Show" (Variety Records, 197--?) (LP)

 The peak of his performing career came when Vokes snagged a deal with Starday Records, culminating in this album old old-school tragedy ballads, ala the Louvin Brothers.
-There plenty of gloom, despair and agony to be heard in this blend of murder ballads, topical songs, and maudlin weepers, tunes such as "Old Shep," "The Death Of Little Kathy Fiscus," "Death On The Highway," and "The Sinking Of The Titanic."
-The CD reissue adds a couple of tracks that originally were separately released on a seven-inch single.
+There's plenty of gloom, despair and agony to be heard in this blend of murder ballads, topical songs, and maudlin weepers, tunes such as "Old Shep," "The Death Of Little Kathy Fiscus," "Death On The Highway," and "The Sinking Of The Titanic."
+A digital-era reissue added a couple of tracks that originally were separately released on a seven-inch single.

 Howard Vokes "Pennsylvania's King Of Country Music Sings Songs Of Broken Love Affair" (Folk Variety Records, 1977) (LP)